NAL-i5K/tripal_apollo/README.md

 Site-wide settings can be set at `/admin/tripal_apollo`.

+**Important notice!!!**  Switching base tables will **wipe all information linking instances to records and records to users**.
+Be very mindful of changing this setting!

 ![admin area](docs/admin_area.png)

 Note that we encourage enabling encryption of passwords.
 However, disabling encryption is provided in case of issues setting up the encryption module.